What to eat in Alentejo? 18 typical dishes in Alentejo

 Gaspacho or Caspacho

 Gaspacho or Caspacho is a cold soup typical of Alentejo and Algarve.
 It is made with small chunks of tomato, cucumber, pepper, and bread loaves.
-In the end, we had water with oil, vinegar, and salt.
+Ultimately, we had water with oil, vinegar, and salt.
 It is usually accompanied by ham and other smoked products, or mackerel and fried petingas (sardines),

-This soup is also very famous in southern Spain in the Andalusian area, but in the Andalusian Gaspacho, the ingredients, tomatoes, cucumbers and peppers, and bread are all crushed.
+This soup is also very famous in southern Spain in the Andalusian area, but in the Andalusian Gaspacho, the ingredients, tomatoes, cucumbers, peppers, and bread, are all crushed.
 It is known as the Gaspacho à Andaluza.

 Tomato Soup

-Tomato soup is an Alentejo dish made with ripe tomatoes, potatoes, onions, garlic, and, of course, Alentejo bread.
+Tomato soup is an Alentejo dish made with ripe tomatoes, potatoes, onions, garlic, and Alentejo bread.
 The ingredients are cut into small pieces, not crushed.
 It is a hot soup, differing from Gaspacho.
-It is often accompanied by poached eggs cooked in the soup’s own broth.
+It is often accompanied by poached eggs cooked in the soup’s broth.

 Alentejo gastronomy